WeLoveSpeed/welovespeed.com/_talks/2021/lcp-deep-dive.md

   video: ~
 en_US:
   title: "LCP – Deep Dive"
+  excerpt:
+    You know the LCP but… do you?
+Let's discuss the history and the way this constantly evolving metric works.
   description: >-
     Largest Contentful Paint (or LCP) is the visual loading performance metric that is part of the Core Web Vitals.
 LCP measures the time it takes for your web page to load the largest image or text element and show it to the user.